-Caffeine can be found in other ingredients such as guarana, green tea extract, and coffee extract as well as many other names, so be aware of this when reading energy drink labels.
+Caffeine can be found in other natural ingredients such as guarana, green tea extract, and coffee extract or can go by many other names, so be aware of this when reading energy drink labels.

 Please consult the caffeine database for an exhaustive list of caffeine in energy drinks (and other drinks).
 This is updated weekly.

-Remember it’s hard to pinpoint a safe dose because it varies from person to person and according to a person’s tolerance.
+Remember, it’s hard to pinpoint an exact safe dose because it varies from person to person and according to a person’s tolerance.

 Most energy drinks are high in sugar in the form of high fructose corn syrup and/or cane sugar.
-Some use creative names to make their version of sugar seem healthier, like “natural cane juice” or they’ll call it “glucose”.
+Some use creative names to make their version of sugar seem “healthier”, like “natural cane juice”.

-- High sugar drinks are linked to the obesity epidemic
+- High sugar drinks are linked to the obesity.

 - Increases risk of type 2 diabetes.

-The amounts placed in energy drinks are well below what would be needed for therapeutic benefit or for any potential side-effects.
+The amount placed in energy drinks is well below what would be needed for therapeutic benefit or for any potential side-effects.